JonahCoffelt/GraphicsProgrammingReference/opengl_reference/window.md

 glfwSwapInterval(0);
 ```

 ### OpenGL
-OpenGL has some build in functionality for common default behaviors you might want to enable.
+OpenGL has some built in functionality for common default behaviors you might want to enable.
 Here are some that I commonly use:

 ```c++